cadazab/MachineSetUp_and_Wiki/DeveloperExperience.md

 I was asked to describe what it would be like for me, the perfect or ideal environment to do the noble activity of programming, so here's my description.
 It is my personal opinion, so please take it with a grain of salt.

 ## 1. The Terminal
-You definitely might have a nice, friendly and customizable terminal which contains UNIX/LINUX commands.
+You´d definitely have a nice, friendly and customizable terminal which contains UNIX/LINUX commands.
 Why is this so important?
 As a developer you will spend a lot of time doing the following
 tasks:

 -	Executing programs
 -	Making Git commits, pulls and pushes
--	Viewing the files and logs of your application that are contained normally in a remote server.
+-	Viewing files and logs of your application that are normally on a remote server
--	Check different sessions, the machine resources that are being used and programing crontab jobs.
+-	Checking different sessions, the machine resources that are being used and programing crontab jobs
--	Setting the available software and libraries in the remote machine, or in the Docker container or Kubernet.
+-	Setting the available software and libraries in the remote machine, or in the Docker container or Kubernet
 -	Many more…

-All of these tasks are performed in the terminal, and if you will work many hours of your daily life in a terminal, you rather have something like this:
+All of these tasks are performed on the terminal, and if you will work many hours of your daily life at a terminal, you rather have something like this:

 ![Customization demo](https://github.com/apodkutin/agnoster-zsh-theme/raw/customize-prompt/agnoster_customization.gif)